 Building and nurturing your team is critical to the success and growth of any business.
 Ensuring staff are and feel supported, in both role clarity, responsibilities, personal and career development are important factors to consider.
 This check provides a good opportunity to check in with HR and managers within your business to ensure internal programs to support and develop employees are functioning well.
 How we manage our business internally is often reflected externally, so it’s important to recognise the role people play in business health.

-Recently my fellow Director Grant Titman wrote an article about Managing Teams that offered several good questions you may consider including in your health check.
+Recently my fellow Director Grant Titman wrote an article about Managing Teams that offered several good questions you may consider including in these vital business health check.
 These include:

 - Does every member of your team know if they are doing a good job or not?